(Last Updated on : 11/11/2017)

-The instance of such a spirit is best noticed among the tribes of India with regard to their ethnic pieces of jewellery.
-When the entire country was taken over by the spirit of globalization it was the tribal of India who had preserved the ancient crafts and arts of India.
-One such form of ethnic Indian art was the jewellery used by the tribes.
+with their ethnic pieces of jewellery.
 Ornaments used by the tribes stand out in a crowd because of its rustic and earthy flavour.
 They make jewellery from the indigenous items that are available locally.
 Moreover the jewellery they prepare exhibit their artistic skill in a profound manner.
-Rather it can be said that the appeal of the tribal jewellery is mainly due to its chunky and unrefined look.
+The appeal of the tribal jewellery is mainly due to its chunky and unrefined look.

 The tribe of Bastar District